Fellow Nomination Guidelines

 - Write a concise and accurate description of the contributions of the nominee describing why he/she should be elected (this is called the narrative and should be a separate document no more than one-page in length)

-- Log-in and complete the online nomination form with contact information for the nominee, the names and email addresses of the references, the nominee’s OSA technical division, category of achievement and the proposed citation.
+- Log-in and complete the online nomination with contact information for the nominee, the names and email addresses of the references, the nominee’s OSA technical division, category of achievement and the proposed citation.
 The supporting material must be in PDF format to be successfully uploaded.

 - Identify which of OSA Technical Divisions best fits the nominee's work.
 View a listing of the technical groups under each division.